MinBZK/max-regel-book/src/design.md

 The engine should let you describe logic in powerful ways.

+> [!WARNING]
+> "rework" is not edit data! only new facts. never change existing... link naar traceability (only add facts, look back).
+Example for declaritive.... a->b, b->c or ...

 - Tools to rework facts: You can transform, filter, and combine data however you need to create new fact sets in order to capture the logic you want.
 - Declarative style: The order of rules and facts doesn't matter, making it easier to compose small pieces into larger systems.